opera-project/opera-project.github.io/blocks.md

 }
 ````

-The `$block` is automatically also passed inside your template to give u the way to get the current block instance.
+The `$block` is automatically also passed inside your template to give you the way to get the current block instance.

-With the given example in your twig u can use
+With the given example in your twig you can use

 ```` twig
 dump(article) - To get the article